- Describe the significance of experiences and activities for cognitive development.

-- Possess an extensive repertoire of skills and strategies they are able to draw on, and know how and when to choose among them to effectively promote each child's learning and development.
+- Have a large set of skills and strategies they can use to effectively promote each child's learning and development.

-- Know how and when to scaffold children's learning-that is providing just enough assistance to enable each child to perform at a skill level just beyond what the child can do on his or her own, then gradually reducing the support as the child begins to master the skill, and setting the stage for the next challenge.
+- Know how and when to scaffold children's learning.
+Scaffolding provides just enough assistance that each child needs to perform at a skill level just beyond what the child can do on their own.
+They also know how to gradually reduce the support as the child begins to gain the skill.

 - Problem-solve and brainstorm solutions for individual children who seem to struggle with experiences and activities.

 - Provide more extended, enriched and intensive learning experiences to children who need additional support.

 - Make the environment and activities accessible and responsive to all children, including children who are multi-language learners, have disabilities, have experienced trauma, and children from a variety of diverse backgrounds.